streeter/blackbox/README.md

 Blackbox
 ========

-This experimental publishing platform is a culmination of my passions and interests: art, persistence, simplicity, and nostalgia.
+This experimental publishing platform is a culmination of my passions and interests: art, persistence, simplicity, and context.

 Everything I ever publish will have: